moltenL/Cardinal/CONTRIBUTING.md

 ### Review norms
 - To get a PR merged, you need at least one review from a contributor
-- Approval messages should be clear and concise.
-(E.g. "Looks good.", "Review")
+- Approval messages should be clear and concise (e.g. "Looks good.", "Review")
 - PRs should pass all tests.
 If a test is broken, add that as a bug report

 ### Assignment norms